PlayFab/gsdk/UnrealPlugin/README.md

 This article describes how to integrate PlayFab Multiplayer Server SDK (GSDK) Unreal Online Subsystem (OSS) plugin with your Unreal game project.

 This plugin offers both a Blueprint API and a C++ API.
 The Blueprint API still requires your Unreal Project to be a C++ project, and will not work on a Blueprint only project.
 If it is currently a Blueprint only project, then you need to convert to a C++ project beforehand, before adding the plugin.
-Disclaimer, the Blueprint implementation documentation is outdated currently.
-We advise users to use the pure C++ implementation.

 **The implementation has been tested for the following versions: 4.26, 4.27, 5 - early access and 5 - official release.**